Jokemon-coder/Image-Crud-React-Project/README.md

 ## Introduction

 This is my second proper ReactJS project.
-Already without it being finished, I've already learned more and become more accustomed to ReactJS compared to when I started and finished my first project.
+Already without it being finished, I've learned more and become more accustomed to ReactJS compared to when I started and finished my first project.
 The purpose for this project is to have an application that a user can log or register in and add or remove images in the forms of posts, similar to social media platforms.
 This is to be accomplished using Firebase, which I am completely new and excited to learn more about it.
 Overall technologies used and to be used are:

 - ReactJS
 - HTML/CSS